cretic/metricalgpt/README.md

 A GPT prompter to generate metrical lines (prompt_generator.ipynb) + a parser for these lines using prosodic.py (LLM_prompt_and_parse.ipynb)

-   # takes dictionary of prompts, get responses via API, parses results with prosodic.py
+takes dictionary of prompts, get responses via API, parses results with prosodic.py

-+ tools for analyzing the results
++ tools for analyzing the results (in dev: parse_df_analyzer)

 ## other scansion scripts: